lightningrodlabs/acorn/acorn-ontology-of-clarity.md

 measurable.
 "Humans author intent; agents propose, evaluate, and build — but never silently commit" is not — **the cases are infinite**.
 You can't enumerate every flow, every future feature, every interaction that might break it, so no check can ever prove it's being kept.

-What you *can* do is recognize a break the moment you see one.
+But the moment a flow appears that lets an agent commit intent without a human decision, everyone knows it on sight.

 That is falsifiability in the strict sense: a claim that can never be proven true, only shown false.
 A principle is a commitment written down for exactly this mode of guarding — placed on the node where it must hold, so that everyone working the subtree, human or agent, knows what a violation would look like.
 (The pattern is old: no one has ever produced a complete definition of justice, yet everyone recognizes injustice on sight.)

-The fundamental commitment of this work is the example: no test can certify that every flow honors "agents never silently commit intent."
-But the moment a flow appears that lets an agent commit intent without a human decision, the commitment has been broken — and you know it on sight.

 A falsified principle is not a breakdown of the model; it's the model working.
 It's the strongest signal the tree can produce: either the offending work must change, or the commitment itself must be renegotiated — and renegotiating a commitment is authoring intent, which is humans' alone.

-So the two verification modes divide the territory between them: **invariance for aims — written down, measured, and guaranteed; falsifiability for commitments — never proven kept, only caught broken.**

 ---